Doctor-Vee/daily-timetable-score-sheet/README.md

 This is simply a repo for documenting the percentage completion for the tasks I set out to do daily

 ---
-git add . && git commit -m "updateish" && git push
+git add . && git commit -m "update-ish" && git push

 ---
 ### 2021